Nouscom/NOUS209LS-CRC-UC/README.md

 Key findings include:

-- High presence of frameshift mutations (FSMs) targeted by the NOUS-209 vaccine in both colorectal (CRC) and urothelial cancers (UC) in Lynch syndrome.
+-	Broad presence of Nous-209 neoantigens in both colorectal cancers (CRCs) and urothelial cancers (UCs) from LS
-- Continued generation of novel immunogenic FSMs in subsequent tumors, supporting the rationale for NOUS-209-based immune interception.
-- Evidence of immune editing in matched primary-metachronous tumors.
+-	Consistent number of Nous-209 neoantigens across primary and subsequent tumors
+-	Subsequent tumors, shaped by immune pressure, still generate vaccine-relevant Nous-209 neoantigens
+-	Immune escape mechanisms, such as complete loss of Beta-2 macroglobulin, are more frequent in advanced stages tumors and are unlikely to limit treatment efficacy at very early stage

 ## About This Repository